 Disclaimer: The list below was compiled based on MY experiences and the experiences of others who I know and have spoken to about these side effects.
 Everyone is different.
 Please consult your doctor if you experience any of the side effects below and ask for his or her tips to complement the ones that I've included below.
 This article is intended to be a way to help you prepare, it is not an end-all be-all list.
 1. Hair Loss Yes, we all know this one - but what many people don't know is that we're talking head hair to entire body hair, gone, from eyelashes to arm hair to the little hairs on your toes, all gone.
 This makes nice for not having to shave, especially when you're neutropenic!
 This is one of the hardest side effects for many women.
 Tips:

 10. Hearing Loss Some hearing problems include tinnitus - a constant ringing, roaring, hissing or humming of the ear.
 This may make it difficult to sleep and concentrate.
 Mine just begun, averaging a few times per week.
-I did notice shortly after chemo my overall ear tone dropped down a stage.
+I did notice shortly after treatments, my overall ear tone dropped down a stage.
 Tip:

 12. Tooth Damage/Mouth Sores Tooth enamel and root damage is also a side effect and not widely known.
 Some patients have had teeth loosen, tooth loss, and holes in their teeth along with receding gum lines.
-Chemo can damage the the entire mouth from the teeth to their roots and gums to mouth sores.
+Treatments can damage the the entire mouth from the teeth to their roots and gums to mouth sores.
 Mouth sores are not only painful, but can also cause infection, which is serious when the patient is neutropenic.
 Even with extra proper oral care can these issues arise and be an ongoing problem.
 I had a light battle with mouth sores.
 Tips:

 13. Nerve Damage/Scarring Nerve damage and scarring can occur as a result of picc line/ports.
 A lot of patients need to receive one or the other for infusion, mainly due to small veins.
-Chemo can literally burn the skin and veins so either one is inserted for avoidance.
-Nerve damage can happen in both, but the Piccline can cause it from the chest all the way to the toes, as mine did.
+Agents can literally burn the skin and veins so either one is inserted for avoidance.
+Nerve damage can happen in both, but the picc line can cause it from the chest all the way to the toes, as mine did.
 Consent forms are signed to accept these possible effects.
 Infections and blood clots are highly likely if not cared for properly by the patient.
 Tip:

 16. Severe Head/Jaw Aches This can be very painful!
 Some have even said that the hardest pain medication didn't fully take the pain away.
 I used to get these after every outpatient cycle and it lasted for about 5 days.
 Tip:

 17. Loss/Change in Taste/Smell My sense of smell was so strong.
 I could smell the lingering smell of the cafeteria lasagna coming through the halls.
 I rushed to close my door before it got worse because it made me vomit, literally.
 I also lost taste for most foods.
-This dissipated a few months after chemo and now I love peas!
+This dissipated a few months after treatment and now I love peas!
 Who knew?!
 Tip:

 Let's not forget about the "other" side effects… It's not all about the physical side effects.
 Healing not only includes physical but mental, emotional, spiritual and even sexual, particularly those with gynecological cancers.
 No price can be put on time and the individuality each one needs to heal.
 Patience is of virtue here and often learned along the way.
 20. Financial Stress Some people have to travel hours and miles for their treatments.
 Some treatments include inpatient hospital stay.
 My treatment consisted of 3-4 days inpatient every other week, followed by outpatient in between, 2 hours one way.
 This can drain the pocket book, calendar, and be exhausting.
 Treatment is expensive even if your medical insurance picks up the tab.
 There are meal expenses, co-pays, travel expenses, sitter expenses, and priceless time expense.
 It all adds up.
 My church provided meals for my family through their women's group after nondescript these were priceless to us.
 Tip: